fracz/code-quality-benchmark/README.md

-The experiment details, data origin and the methodology that stands behind collecting this dataset is described in detail in the PhD disseration: TBA.
+The experiment details, data origin and the methodology that stands behind collecting this dataset is described in detail in the PhD disseration: https://fracz.github.io/phd/fracz.pdf